-Contexts are determined by aggregating past electoral outcomes based on the PVI functions introduced in Study 1 and 2.
-National contexts is based on voting of all voters and local contexts are calculated by dividing the grid space into equal-sized subsets.
+Contexts are determined by aggregating past electoral outcomes based on the PVI functions introduced in Studies 1 and 2.
+National contexts are based on voting of all voters, and local contexts are calculated by dividing the grid space into equal-sized subsets.
 Nine regions (approximating state) are defined by dividing the space into subsets of 18 × 18 = 324 cells, and 81 sub-regions (approximating county) are defined by dividing each region into subsets of 6 × 6 = 36 cells.
 At each election, PVIs are calculated at the national, regional, and sub-regional level to represent the partisan environment.

-At each election, voters make probabilistic choice based on preference signals and partisan contexts.
-Based on the average parameter estimates from study 1 and 2, the specific voting function is represented as follows (see Online Appendix for the details):
+At each election, voters make probabilistic choices based on preference signals and partisan contexts.
+Based on the average parameter estimates from Studies 1 and 2, the specific voting function is represented as follows (see Online Appendix for the details):